yumzh3/melt_xtal/README.md

 # melt_xtal
-Please read the README.md and LICENSE before downloading and using the codes.
-Users must cite the original version in this format:
+Please read the README.md and LICENSE before downloading and using the codes.<br> Users must cite the original version in this format:
 Codes and demo data are listed in folder 'mantle melting_crystallization2023'.
 Please download all the files.
 Codes here are used to calculated certain element concentrations in the liquid and olivine during mantle melting and crystallization with given mantle compositions and melting-crystallization conditions.